Second-Last/math1060-fvt/slides.md

 <div v-click="6">

-So let's just store every point with its curvautre and compare! ..Well
+So let's just store every point on the curve with its curvautre and compare! ..Well
 </div>

 ---